-To What Extent Is Excessive Alcohol Consumption A Risk Factor For Pancreatic Cancer?
+To What Extent Is Heavy Alcohol Consumption A Risk Factor For Pancreatic Cancer?

-As mentioned earlier, pancreatic cancer is associated with pancreatitis.
+As mentioned earlier, pancreatic cancer is associated with a typical patient with alcoholic pancreatitis.

 However, it’s important to note that while heavy drinking is clearly linked to pancreatitis, it doesn’t seem to directly increase your risk of getting pancreatic cancer.

 This means that even though you’re prone to get pancreatitis if you consume a lot of alcohol, you still have a (better) chance of surviving pancreatic cancer if you stop drinking altogether.

 Yes, pancreatitis can be prevented.
 In fact, the best way to prevent it is to avoid being exposed to any kind of injury that could cause inflammation of the pancreas.